kernelci/lava-docker/README.md

     use_nbd:			Does LAVA need a NBD server (default True)
     use_overlay_server:		Does LAVA need an overlay server (default True)
     use_nfs:			Does the LAVA dispatcher will run NFS jobs
+    use_sshfs:			'true' if the LAVA dispatcher needs to mount a SSHFS volume
     use_tap:			Does TAP netdevices could be used
     arch:			The arch of the worker (if not x86_64), only accept arm64
     host_healthcheck:		If true, enable the optional healthcheck container.
 See hosting healthchecks below